-Ms. Barrington is CEO of Verici Dx Plc and CCO of Kantaro Biosciences, LLC.
+Ms. Barrington is CEO of Verici Dx Plc.
 Ms. Barrington previously served as CEO of the Company from January 2019 to May 2020.
 She has held numerous senior roles including EVP of Business Operations with Bruin Biometrics, CFO of Exosome Diagnostics, Inc., and CFO at AusAm Biotechnologies.
 Prior to working in the US, she worked for British Telecom in London in business development and strategy.